lkodinsson/MARS/Fantasy/Spells.md

 This spell's focus cost and difficulty increase by 1 for each additional creature and object you target.

 ***Graze:*** Lasts for half the duration, and can only effect a single target.

+## Fireball

+**Specializations:** Evocation, Fire, Genki, Impulse, Kiai, Militarism
+**Spell Tier:** 3 (Greater)

+**Action Speed:** Standard

+**Range:** 30m
+**Radius:** 4m
+**Target:** One creature, object, or point
+**Resist:** Fortitude (graze for half damage)

+You launch a powerful globe of blazing fire toward a target where it erupts into a sweeping blaze in a radius of 4m, dealing fire damage and causing burning to all nearby targets.
+Creatures within half the radius that are not wet take an additional 4 damage and get burning 1.
+Creatures effected that are wearing cloth armour or just clothes get their resist roll redcued by 2.
+Wet creatures and objects get advantage to resist this spell, and if they fail they become dry and still only take half damage.
+This spell deals half damage if it grazes against a creature's resistance.

+***Critical:*** Roll willpower plus 4 to deal fire damage and the creatures get burning 2, light dry objects on fire, and dry wet objects.
+***Success:*** Roll willpower to deal fire damage and the creatures get burning 1, light dry objects on fire, and dry wet objects.
+***Graze:*** Roll willpower minus 4 to deal fire damage, and light dry objects on fire.

 ## Grease